USS Billings Transits the Caribbean Sea

 |0

-This work, USS Billings Transits the Caribbean Sea [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Billings Transits the Caribbean Sea [Image 2 of 2], by PO1 Steven Khor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT